jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 * Raspberry Pi B Alpine Linux triple: arm-unknown-linux-musleabihf
 * Attempt to cross-compile failed with "linker \`cc\` not found" (and suggestions from the web didn't help)
 * Cross-compiler setup from rustup was Visual Studio-levels of huge (1.5 GB)
+* Finally found [the trick](https://github.com/KodrAus/rust-cross-compile#cross-compiling-to-linux) for linking during cross-compilation: point Cargo to "rust-lld" (which is installed with the toolchain)

 ### Tcl
 * Couldn't figure out how to make a TclKit...